callowayproject/django-massmedia/docs/_sources/youtube_collections_and_templates.txt

 **Usage:** ``{% get_youtube_feed <object> as <result> %}``

-This tag onverts the :class:`Collection` ``<object>`` into an object with the information about the YouTube playlist.
+This tag onverts the :py:class:`massmedia.models.Collection` ``<object>`` into an object with the information about the YouTube playlist.
 The information is stored in the variable specified as ``<result>``\ .
 The ``<result>`` object has two attributes: metadata and entries.
 The metadata contains information about the playlist, and entries is a list of the videos in the playlist.

 result.metadata